 Learn more about course curricula and content levels.

 See link to the detailed program (CEST time, preliminary).
-This course includes a new block on Lattice Boltzmann methods.

 Each participant will get the pdf of all slides and, upon request, a paper copy.